National University of General Sarmiento

 The National University of General Sarmiento (UNGS) (Castilian: Universidad Nacional de General Sarmiento) is a national university in Argentina, founded in 1993.
 It is located in the localidad (small city) of Los Polvorines, of Malvinas Argentinas Partido, in the Greater Buenos Aires urban area.

 Academics

 UNGS is composed of four colleges (called institutos), offering seventeen courses.

-The four colleges of UNGS are:
+The five colleges of UNGS are: